Later, Jesus appeared to me beside the Sea of Galilee. This

 He nodded.
 “Then minister to My children,” He said.

-After a moment, he repeated the question, “Do you love me unconditionally even to death?”
+love me unconditionally even to death?”
 His gaze was piercing.

 I wiped a crumb off my mouth and nodded, “You’re a really great friend and I love being with you!
 I never thought I'd see you again!”
 I hoped I was reassuring Him.